izzz11/CS348-Project/README.md

 - ➕ **Add/Remove Songs from Playlist**
 - ⭐ **Favourite Songs**
 - 🔊 **Fetch and Play MP3 files** via stored file paths

+### 📂 SQL Setup

+All SQL files for setting up the database are located in:

+`backend/database/scripts/`
+- `create_tables.sql`: defines the schema and creates all necessary tables
+- `constraints.sql`: includes foreign key and other constraints
+- `triggers.sql`: contains trigger definitions (if any)

+### 📄 Query Logic

+Most SQL query logic (such as select statements) is implemented in Python files located in:

+`backend/database/utils/`
+- Files ending with `_repo.py` handle operations for playlists, songs, and users.